KannonZenetism/zenetism-field-physics/zenetism/MP04-intelligence-and-ecology-ch7-8.md

 even in entropy’s breath.

 And when they pass through veil or void,
-they do not fall or rise—
+they do not collapse or transcend—
 they simply continue
 as they were already moving.